 - If you are using the BIND2 step, replace the CB390_dbrmlib on the DBRMLIB DD statement.
 Replace other variables as indicated in Table 8 on page 69. - 3.
-From a user ID with DB2 for OS/390 SYSADM authority, submit the job.
+From a user ID with DB2 Universal Database for z/OS and OS/390 SYSADM authority, submit the job.